The US Fish & Wildlife Service Announces Lottery to Issue Commercial Fishing Guide Permits

-The Haulover Canal Bridge will remain closed to road traffic until December 10, 2023, while continuing repairs are made to the bridge.
+The Haulover Canal Bridge will be closed to road traffic from October 30 to November 16, 2024.
 Refuge public use areas on either side of the bridge will still be open to visitation during the closure.
 For additional information, please contact the refuge visitor center at 321-861-0669.

 Visit Us